Gudkov Gu-82

-The Gudkov Gu-82 (in Cyrillic characters Гудков Гу-82) was a single-engine low-wing fighter developed by Mihail Gudkov in the Soviet Union in the 1940s.
+The Gudkov Gu-82 (in Cyrillic characters Гудков Гу-82) was a single-engine low-wing fighter developed by Mikhail Gudkov in the Soviet Union in the 1940s.
 A radial engined variant of the Lavochkin-Gorbunov-Gudkov LaGG-3, the Gu-82 was intended to alleviate the performance shortcomings of its predecessor already employed by Voyenno-Vozdushnye Sily (VVS) in the initial phases of World War II.

 Design and development

 Background

 In 1939 the Soviet government believed that it was necessary to modernize the VVS, which had been using the radial engine Polikarpov I-16 and I-153.
 They issued a specification for a new generation of aircraft, characterized by higher overall performance, equipped with high-powered liquid cooled V-12 engines.

 Four OKBs presented proposals, three of which were approved and launched for series production, the Yakovlev Yak-1, Lavochkin-Gorbunov-Gudkov I-22, and Mikoyan-Gurevich MiG-1.

 The I-22, later redesignated LaGG-1, was found to be unsuitable and in need of technical improvements, but was nevertheless ordered to be developed, as it was almost entirely made of non-strategic materials, although only 100 were built.
 Even the LaGG-1s successor, the LaGG-3, continued to suffer from a series of problems that were reflected in the overall performance of the aircraft in combat, mainly related to the maximum speed, which on production aircraft was 40 km/h lower than the prototypes tested by the VVS.

 The lack of confidence in the potential of the aircraft by the pilots was summarized in the nickname they assigned: the initials LaGG, identifying designers Lavočkin, Gorbunov, and Gudkov became lakirovanny garantirovanny grob ("guaranteed painted casket").